Essay Series

 Cheap intelligence does not just automate tasks.
 It changes which organizations and systems are feasible.

-In the first essay, I argued that the biggest mistake in most AI writing is treating the transition as the destination.
+In the first essay, I argued that most AI writing mistakes the transition for the destination.
+The natural next question is what becomes possible on the other side.

 By "buildable," I do not mean another toy app, another content mill, or a faster way to produce digital sludge.
 Humanity already has enough of that, and heaven knows the internet can survive without more.